-A. Personnel evaluation for teachers and administrators shall be composed of two parts.
+- A. Personnel evaluation for teachers and administrators shall be composed of two parts.
 Fifty percent of the evaluation shall be composed of applicable measure(s) of growth in student learning.
-The remaining 50 percent shall be based upon a qualitative assessment of teacher or administrator performance.

-1. For teachers, data derived from the value-added assessment model shall be a factor in measuring growth in student learning for grade levels and subjects for which value-added data are available.
-If value-added data are available, growth in student learning (50 percent of the total score) shall be comprised of 35 percent value-added data are not available, growth in student learning targets.
+The remaining 50 percent shall be based upon a qualitative assessment of teacher or administrator performance. - 1.
+For teachers, data derived from the value-added assessment model shall be a factor in measuring growth in student learning for grade levels and subjects for which value-added data are available.
+If value-added data are available, growth in student learning (50 percent of the total score) shall be comprised of 35 percent value-added data and 15 percent student learning targets.
 If value-added data are not available, growth in student learning shall be comprised of 50 percent student learning targets.
-For administrators, the 50 percent of the evaluation based upon growth in student learning shall incorporate a school-wide measure of growth and goal setting for principals is subject to §305.D of this bulletin.

-2. For the 2020-2021 academic year only, the 50 percent of the evaluation that is based on a qualitative measure of teacher and administrator performance shall include one announced observation for teachers and administrators.

-a. any teacher or administrator who earns an observation rating of Ineffective or Effective: Emerging shall be observed a second time.

-b. following the 2020-2021 academic year, the 50 percent of the evaluation that is based on a qualitative measure of teacher and administrator performance shall include a minimum of two observations or site visits.
-This portion of the evaluation may include additional evaluative evidence, such as walk-through observation data and evaluation of written work products.

-B. The combination of the applicable measure of growth in student learning and the qualitative assessment of performance shall result in a composite score used to distinguish levels of overall effectiveness for teachers and administrators.
+For administrators, the 50 percent of the evaluation based upon growth in student learning shall incorporate a school-wide measure of growth and goal setting for principals is subject to §305.D of this bulletin. - 2.
+For the 2020-2021, 2021-2022, and 2022-2023 academic years only, the 50 percent of the evaluation that is based on a qualitative measure of teacher and administrator performance shall include one announced observation for teachers and administrators unless a second observation is requested by the evaluatee.
+This portion of the evaluation may include additional evaluative evidence, such as walk-through observation data and evaluation of written work products. - a.
+Any teacher or administrator who earns an observation rating of Ineffective or Effective: Emerging shall be observed a second time. - b.
+Following the 2022-2023 academic year, the 50 percent of the evaluation that is based on a qualitative measure of teacher and administrator performance shall include a minimum of two observations or site visits.
+This portion of the evaluation may include additional evaluative evidence, such as walk-through observation data and evaluation of written work products. - B. The combination of the applicable measure of growth in student learning and the qualitative assessment of performance shall result in a composite score used to distinguish levels of overall effectiveness for teachers and administrators. - C. For the 2020-2021 academic year only, if a school leader has one learning target based on school performance and one learning target based on alternate measures, then the alternate learning target shall be duplicated for purposes of calculating a final student growth score for the school leader. - D. For the 2020-2021 academic year only, if each learning target of a school leader is based on school performance, then the observation score will comprise the sum total of school leader evaluation score.